Interacting holes in Si and Ge double quantum dots: from a multiband approach to an effective-spin picture: Conclusions

 \section{Conclusions}

-We have investigated the properties of single-- and two--hole states in horizontally--coupled Si and Ge quantum dots.
-In particular, we propose the use of entanglement measures such as the linear entropy in order to quantify the band mixing at the single-- and two--hole level.
-On the other hand, the entropy of suitably dephased spin states quantifies the mixing in the standard band basis.
-In the two--hole case, the spin states corresponding to the lowest--energy eigenstates display similarities and differences with respect to the singlet and triplet states that one obtains in the two--electron (one--band) case.
-In particular, the singlet ground state and the triplet excited states are dominantly antisymmetric and symmetric with respect to spin exchange, respectively, as in the electron case.
-However, they display a strong and coherent $J$--mixing, even in the single--band limit.
-The presence of light--hole components results in $M$--mixing within spin subspaces of the same symmetry, as well as in small contributions from spin subspaces with opposite symmetry with respect to the dominant one.
-The numerical results, obtained for representative Si and Ge double--dot geometries, are supported by an analytic derivation of the spin states, performed within a generalized Hubbard model approach.
+In conclusion, we have applied different theoretical approaches to investigate the properties of single-- and two--hole states in prototypical coupled Si and Ge quantum dots.
+These states are comprehensively modeled within a 6--band $\boldsymbol{k} \cdot \boldsymbol{p}$ and Configuration--Interaction approach, from which we extract the band mixing, the weight of the relevant orbitals, and the reduced spin states corresponding to the lowest two--hole eigenstates.
+In particular, we propose the use of entanglement measures (such as the linear entropy) to achieve a deeper characterization of the band mixing, beyond what is allowed by the study of band--occupation probabilities.
+The numerical results are used to define the range of validity of effective representations, provided by a reduced spin model and by a generalized Hubbard model, which in turn allows for an analytic derivation of the spin states.
+The lowest two--hole eigenstates display both analogies and differences with respect to the singlet and triplet states obtained in two--electron (one--band) systems.
+In particular, the singlet ground state and the triplet excited states are predominantly antisymmetric and symmetric with respect to spin exchange, respectively, as in the electron case.
+However, unlike in that case, they also display a strong $J$--mixing, even in the absence of band mixing.
+The presence of light--hole components additionally results in $M$--mixing within spin subspaces having the same permutation symmetry, as well as in small contributions from spin subspaces with opposite symmetry with respect to the dominant one.

 \acknowledgments The authors acknowledge financial support from the European Commission through the project IQubits (Call: H2020--FETOPEN--2018--2019--2020--01, Project ID: 829005).